dhiana/pretty_tsne/README.md

     $ python pretty_tsne.py

+An image of t-SNE projection will be generated under images folder, together with a gif animation of the projections during the model evolution.

-Images will be generated under images folder.
+Also, a csv with projected data and labels (if available) will be generated under data folder.

+Finaly, to view an interactive (labels on hover) t-SNE plot:

+    $ python -m SimpleHTTPServer 8000